AltorvoAV/TFT-lore/content/Entities/Gods/Gods.md

 draft: false
 ---
 # Gods of Nyropa
-Brief information on the gods, based off info gathered by the party.
+Brief info on the gods, based off info gathered by the party.
 Some things are unknown by the party as of yet, marked by '-'.

 | Name                   | Symbol                      | Domain                            | Race                   | Algn | Power             | Ded | Dominion                                | Plane              |
 | ---------------------- | --------------------------- | --------------------------------- | ---------------------- | ---- | ----------------- | --- | --------------------------------------- | ------------------ |